villegame/datalog-2-sw/README.md

 \q
 exit

-If you get perl warnings and error, run:
+If you get perl warnings and error, exit by:
 exit

 and fix locale issue by setting locales to en_US.UTF-8 (in this case):